Lawlzee/UnityMapGenerator/Assets/ProceduralStages/README.md

 [More screenshots are available here.](https://github.com/Lawlzee/UnityMapGenerator/tree/master/Mod/Images)

 ## Vanilla Stages

-At the moment, only the non DLC stages supports custom themes
+Custom themes are added to enhance the vanilla stages.
+Currently, this feature is available only for non-DLC stages.

 ### Screenshots